How many shares should I issue when forming a company?

-When forming a company limited by shares, you must issue a minimum of one share per shareholder.
-These shares determine how much of a company is owned and controlled by each shareholder.
+When forming a company limited by shares, you must issue at least one share per initial shareholder.
+These shares determine how much of a company each shareholder owns and controls.
 But how do you decide how many shares to issue when forming a company?
-Is one share enough, or should you issue more?
+Is one share per person enough, or should you issue more?
 Let’s take a look.

-Choosing how many shares to issue is one of the first decisions you must make when setting up a company.
-In simple terms, the number of shares you issue when you form a company should be determined by how many shareholders the company has or plans to have.
+Choosing how many shares to issue is one of the first decisions you must make when forming a company.
+In simple terms, the number of shares you issue when you set up a company primarily depends on how many initial shareholders the company will have at incorporation.

-If you’re going to be the only shareholder, you only need to issue (allot) one share to yourself.
-If the company is going to have more than one shareholder, you need to issue at least one share to each shareholder.
+If you’re going to be the sole shareholder and company director, you only need to issue (allot) one share to yourself.
+If the company will have more than one shareholder, you need to issue at least one share to each shareholder.

-If you’re forming a company on your own and don’t intend to bring in new shareholders at any point, issuing only one share to yourself is perfectly acceptable.
-This is common practice in many small companies.
+If you’re forming a company on your own, issuing only one share to yourself is perfectly acceptable.
+This is standard practice in many small companies.
+Issuing fewer shares keeps things simple, is easier to manage, and ensures your liability for company debts is kept to a minimum.

 Your shares determine your percentage of ownership